 - And then transition into Midwestern University's College of Pharmacy - Glendale to begin a three-year Doctor of Pharmacy (Pharm.D.) program.

-At the end of five years the successful PPA student will earn a Pharm.D. degree enabling him or her to embark upon an exciting career in this high-demand healthcare field.
-Benefits of the PPA include:
+At the end of five years the successful PPAP student will earn a Pharm.D. degree enabling him or her to embark upon an exciting career in this high-demand healthcare field.
+Benefits of the PPAP include:

 - An Associate's Degree in Science is earned upon completion of pre-pharmacy coursework.